django-stars/ds-frontend-resource/README.md

 ## The goal

 working with REST-api and redux, using common practice, we always create almost same actions and reducers to send HTTP request to different endpoints.
-This will lead to problem that our projects has lot's of same code.
+This will lead to problem that our projects will always have lot of duplicated code.
 For example

 ```
 // action types